antonbarinov/reactivity/docs/high/autorun.md

     giraffe.reduceEnergy();
 }
 ```
-Sine reactions are async by default, output will be:
+Since reactions are async by default, output will be:
 ```
 Energy level: 100
 I'm not hungry!